-To celebrate the International Year of Chemistry (IYC), Chem 13 News together with the University of Waterloo's Department of Chemistry and the Faculty of Science, Waterloo, Ontario, Canada, encouraged chemistry educators and enthusiasts worldwide to adopt an element and artistically interpret that element.
+To celebrate the International Year of Chemistry (IYC), Chem 13 News magazine together with the University of Waterloo's Department of Chemistry and the Faculty of Science encouraged chemistry educators and enthusiasts worldwide to adopt an element and artistically interpret that element.
 The project created a periodic table as a mosaic of science and art.
-In each of the elements, you can read about who created it, the creative processes involved, and scientific data relevant to the high school curriculum.
+Click the image above to access the interactive PDF (accessible) version of the poster.

-In April 2012, a 25-foot by 18-foot wall mural of the final Periodic Table Project was installed at the Earth Science Museum at the University of Waterloo, Waterloo, Ontario.
-A photo gallery of the event can be seen on the Chem 13 News website.
+In April 2012, a 25-foot by 18-foot wall mural of the final Periodic Table Project was installed at the Earth Sciences Museum at the University of Waterloo.

 We wish to thank 3M Canada for providing the materials and the installation of the wall mural.